 Through the air

 In some cases, diseases can be transmitted through the air.
 The risk for air-borne diseases is much higher when many Leopard geckos are housed together in a small area.
-By having different types of reptiles in the same area might also increase the risk.
+Having different types of reptiles in the same area might also increase the risk.

 Although somewhat difficult, air contamination can be reduced by installing proper room ventilation.
 Different types of reptiles should be kept in different rooms.